 writers and photographers who share these same beliefs.

 We are currently looking for original narratives and poetry that focus on the idea that “Life is a beautiful adventure.”
 Submitted work can be about simple pleasures, life lessons learned, slowing down, embracing your authentic self, and more.
 Written submissions can include accompanying photography, but we will also pair writers up with photographers if necessary.

 Picture submissions should capture the spirit of Bella Grace.
-They should depict simple moments, bits of romance, feelings of happiness, etc. Photography can be submitted on its own and will be considered for use with narratives or as the background for some of the quotes featured throughout the book.
+They should depict simple moments, bits of romance or whimsy, feelings of happiness, etc. We’re always looking for photographs of women reading, writing, sipping coffee, in deep thought, and having fun.
+Though there are always exceptions, we tend to select photographs that do not have the subject looking directly at the camera.
+Photography can be submitted on its own and will be considered for use with narratives or as the background for the quotes featured throughout the book.

 IDEAS TO GET YOU STARTED

 We are happy to receive general submissions, but in case you need a few ideas to get you started, we are also looking for responses (photographic or written or both) to the following prompts:

 Stories of Self-Love

 Most of us have our own bag of tricks we turn to when we need to show ourselves a little love and kindness.
 For our editor-in-chief, it’s a quiet night spent under her very favorite blanket and a cozy mystery.
 It never fails to brighten her spirits.
 What is it you turn to?
 What’s your recipe for self-love?
 (Lists and narratives accepted.)